syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Conditional-Formatting.md

 ---
 layout: post
 title: Conditional Formatting in Spreadsheet | Spreadsheet | Syncfusion
-description: This section explains that how to apply conditional formatting rules at run time in Spreadsheet for windowsforms/Syncfusion.
+description: This section explains that how to apply conditional formatting rules at run time in Spreadsheet for Syncfusion WinForms.
 platform: windowsforms
 control: Spreadsheet
 documentation: ug